open-telemetry/oteps/text/0000-template.md

 ## Future possibilities

 If this OTEP is implemented, there is the option to remotely and dynamically configure other things.
 As mentioned by commenters in the associated pull request, possibilities include labels and aggregations.

+In the future, we can implement per-metric configuration using our specification.
+It is also possible to make it so to remotely configure not from the collector, but from a different configuration service.